UniMath/agda-unimath/src/foundation/type-arithmetic-empty-type.lagda.md

 ## See also

 - In [foundation.universal-property-empty-type](foundation.universal-property-empty-type.html)
-  we show that `empty` is the initial type, which may be considered a *left zero law for function types* (`(empty → A) ≃ unit`).
+  we show that `empty` is the initial type, which can be considered a *left zero law for function types* (`(empty → A) ≃ unit`).